1. Completion of an 8-week secular mindfulness course in person

 However, you can apply to attend the Teach dots course once you reach the end of your 8-week course, provided you commit to ongoing regular personal practice.

 We would expect this personal practice to involve a range of practices, including the formal practices explored as part of an 8-week secular mindfulness course, such as Breath and Body, Sounds and Thoughts, Turning Towards Difficulty, Body Scan, Gratitude and Compassion practices.

 While shorter practices built into your day such as mindful eating, walking and breath awareness also form an important part of your deepening mindful awareness, we ask that you aim for a daily formal practice where possible for 20 consecutive minutes per day for the reasons outlined in 3. below.

 For example, you may choose to focus in on body scan practices for one week, then explore other formal practices in subsequent weeks such as body and breath, sounds and thoughts or other silent practices.
 While it is important that you find practices that works for you, it is also important that you investigate and try the practices we list above.
 This allows you to develop both a broad and deep, experiential understanding of mindfulness practices.
-It will also form the foundation of your understanding and experience when it comes to leading a range of practices as part of the Paws b curriculum.
+It will also form the foundation of your understanding and experience when it comes to leading a range of practices as part of the dots curriculum.

 ii) This period of 2-3 months embedding helps to stabilise and deepen your practice, which leads to a level of familiarity with the subtle workings of your mind.
 This in turn strengthens your capacity to model mindfulness in holding the experience of others and to respond skilfully if difficult situations arise for young people in the classroom.